malihass/SecretSanta/README.md

 Organize Secret Santa by email

 Some key features
-- Email adresses are not shared to anyone
+- Email addresses are not shared to anyone
 - The host cannot see the result of the match-making
   - The send email are purged after match making
   - The results of the match making are logged (if needed) to pickle file